stanislavzlp/BI_2020-2021_Python_fastq-filtrator/README.md

 # BI_2020-2021_Python_fastq-filtrator

-Hello, my sweet heart.

-There are my fastq-filtrator.
+Fastq-filtrator project is a program for filtration fastq files and simple visualization main features of samples.

-This program has two functions:
+The current version of the filtrator has two main functions:

-__filtration by lenght__ - reads will be filtrated by the given lenght
+`filtration by length` - reads will be filtrated by the given length

-__filtration by GC content__ - reads will be filtrated by the given GC content procent
+`filtration by GC content` - reads will be filtrated by the given GC content percent

+### Arguments

+`--min_length` - takes a minimal length of the sequence.
+Sequences with less length will be filtrated away

+`--gc_bounds`  - takes two arguments: upper and lower border of GC content in sequence.
+For example: `--gc_bounds 20 70`.
+Sequences with GC content higher or lower than bounds will be rejected.

+`--keep_filtered` - if this flag used rejected sequences will be also saved to the file.

+`--output_base_name` - name for output file or files.
+Standart output name `base_name`

+### Visualization

+Visualization is not available in the current version.